Introduction to React for Complete Beginners

 - Use the

-to the index of the next item, usingsetTimeout
+useEffect()hook to update the value ofactiveto the index of the next item, usingsetTimeout. - Compute the

 const [active, setActive] = React.useState(0);